 Buccal fat pad removal is not a new procedure.
 Historically, it is performed in tandem with other facial rejuvenation surgeries.
 However, with the continued craze around the "snatched" look, the demand is picking up amongst patients in their 20s and 30s, who don't necessarily have extensive buccal fat but want to achieve the same chiselled look as that of their favourite celebrity or social influencer who had it done.

 "The ideal candidate has prominent cheekbones that are obscured due to prominent cheeks.
 Buccal fat pad removal reduces cheek fullness and, in turn, highlights the cheekbones.
 However, it is not suitable for all patients.
 If you have malar hypoplasia (underdevelopment of the cheekbones) or an already gaunt face, it will just result in a hollowed appearance, making you look much older than your peers.
 For others, they must consider how this area naturally diminishes over time anyway, and how that will also impact the look.," explains Dr Ivan Puah.

 The buccal fat pad is removed permanently during the surgery, and the effect is irreversible.
-Over-resection may occur when the plastic surgeon is overzealous or is not skilled or precise.
+Over-resection may occur when the plastic surgeon is overzealous or is not skilled.
 A study has also concluded that there is a 26.3% chance of injury to the buccal branch.